All Products

 curl amcs-service1.provider-ns

-Method 2: Use the domain name of the Service
+Method 2: Use a domain name

 1. Install or update CoreDNS in ACK Cluster 2.
 The version of CoreDNS must be 1.9.3 or later.
 For more information, see CoreDNS and Manage components.